jimbobding/seasons/TESTING.md

 - Register an account.
 - Place an order filling in the delivery information and click the save delivery information button.
 - Place another order to see if delivery information is saved.
-- change delivey information in second order.
+- change delivery information in the second order.
 - Go to make a third order and see if the information has changed.
-- Go to profile tab and check information is saved there.
+- Go to the profile tab and check information is saved there.
-- Try and change information in profile tab.
+- Try and change the information in the profile tab.

 #### Results
 - Made an account with a test email.
-- Placed order and saved details on return for a second order my delivery details details were saved.
+- Placed order and saved details on return for a second-order my delivery details were saved.
-- Placed a thrid order and the changes I had mde during my previous order had been saved.
+- Placed a third-order and the changes I had made during my previous order had been saved.
-- Went to the profile tab and changed the details, recieved a message confirming the toast and details were changed.
+- Went to the profile tab and changed the details, received a message confirming the toast and details were changed.
-- Went to place a fourth order, details that were changed in the profile settings had been saved t th order form.
+- Went to place a fourth-order, details that were changed in the profile settings had been saved t the order form.
-- Logged out of the sie and back in again using the same test profile and the detauil shad been saved.
+- Logged out of the sie and back in again using the same test profile and the details had been saved.

 - **User Story**
 3. As a Returning Visitor, I want to be able to look through the subscriptions and learn if it is better value to subscribe.